If the morphism is in , then so are and .

 A wide subcategory if every object of is also an object of .

 Just as subsets of a set can be identified with isomorphism classes of monic functions into , subcategories of a category can be identified with isomorphism classes of monic functors into .
 A functor is easily verified to be monic iff it is faithful and injective on objects.
 This can be generalized to monomorphisms in a strict 2-category.

-However, this notion is evil since being injective-on-objects refers to equality of objects.
-This raises the question: what is a good non-evil definition of subobject in a 2-category?
+However, this notion violates the principle of equivalence since being injective-on-objects refers to equality of objects.
+This raises the question: what is a good definition of subobject in a 2-category in accord with the principle of equivalence?
 It is the contention of the authors of this page that there are multiple such definitions.
 Two evident ones are:

 The obvious generalizations (at least, obvious once you start thinking in terms of -surjectivity) are that every morphism is 3-monic, while the 0-monic morphisms are the equivalences.
 (Note that this numbering is offset by one from that used in Baez and Shulman.)
 There is likewise an evident generalization to -monomorphisms in any -category.

 It is fairly undisputed that 1-subobjects, as defined above, are a good notion of subobject in a 2-category.
 In particular, any full and faithful functor in is equivalent to the inclusion of a full subcategory (here is the full image of ).
 Also, in a 1-category considered as a locally discrete 2-category, the 1-monomorphisms are precisely the usual sort of monomorphism.